Nissan Frontier owners have reported 10 problems related to tailgate (under the structure category).

 See all problems of the 2007 Nissan Frontier.

 2005 Nissan Frontier 4x4 crew cab.
 Poor design of tailgate hinge assembly drivers side, appears that was designed to withstand lighter tailgate.
 As I understand Nissan has redesigned and changed tailgate assembly for 2006 and newer models.
 My wife was driving the truck and noticed the vehicle following came to a complete stop since the tailgate on my truck was dragging on the road and held partially still connected to truck body with cable assembly.
 Hinge appeared cracked and pulled from body of truck.
 Tailgate was always in locked position since we have issues with thieves in our area and was still in locked position when I took it out of truck bed.
 Obviously at higher speeds the failure of the hinge assembly could compromise the safety of following vehicles in the event the tailgate became removed and fell off onto roadway.
-The failure date was Fri., Dec.
-30, 2011.

 See all problems of the 2005 Nissan Frontier.